open-mmlab/mmdetection/docs/en/tutorials/how_to.md

 ```

-The outputs of above script is:
+Output of the above script is as below:

 ```python
 (1, 64, 8, 8)